ericchapman/ruby_wamp_client/README.md

  - result [Object] - Some object with the result information (depends on the call)
  - error [Hash] - Hash containing "error", "args", and "kwargs" if an error occurred
- - details [Hash] - Hash containing some details about the call
+ - details [Hash] - Hash containing some details about the call.
+Details include
+   - type [String] - The type of message
+   - session [WampClient::Session] - The session
+   - etc.

 An example of this is shown below